MollyAP/reading-notes3/201/Class-03/Class-03.md

 It's the same with loops — a break statement will immediately exit the loop and make the browser move on to any code that follows it.

+**QnA's**

 What data types can you store inside of an Array?
+Strings, numbers, objects, and even other arrays.

 Is the people array a valid JavaScript array?
 If so, how can I access the values stored?
 If not, why?
+Th epeople array is not a valid javascript array, as they are generally described as "list-like objects".